doofinder/llm_composer/README.md

 mix run openrouter_sample.ex

 17:12:45.124 [debug] input_tokens=42, output_tokens=156
-%LlmComposer.Message{
+LlmComposer.Message.new(
-  type: :assistant,
+  :assistant,
-  content: "Doofinder is an excellent site search solution for ecommerce websites.
+  "Doofinder is an excellent site search solution for ecommerce websites.
 Here are some reasons why Doofinder is considered awesome:...
-}
+)
 ```

 ### Bot with external function call